benedekrozemberczki/FEATHER/README.md

 ### Citing

-If you find MUSAE useful in your research, please consider citing the following paper:
+If you find FEATHER useful in your research, please consider citing the following paper:
 ```bibtex
 >@misc{rozemberczki2020feather,
        title = {Characteristic Functions on Graphs: Birds of a Feather from Statistical Descriptors to Parametric Models},